richard-mannion/number-matching-game/README.md

 #### Cleanup

-If you wish to clean up manually, you will need to run npm unlink in each project folder after completion and remove rhe link from the global npm repository
+If you wish to clean up manually, you will need to run npm unlink in each project folder after completion and remove the link from the global npm repository.

 ```PowerShell
 npm unlink game-engine